 Dr. Karmon has authored numerous publications on reproduction and fertility.
 Her award-winning research has been presented at national conferences across the country.
 Her most recent publications include the following topics:

-Dr. Karmon is well trained in all aspects of reproductive medicine and fertility treatment including ovulation induction, in vitro fertilization, and reproductive surgery.
+Dr. Karmon is a member of several national societies.
+She is on the planning committee of the Pacific Coast Reproductive Society.
+Dr. Karmon is well-trained in all aspects of reproductive medicine and fertility treatment including ovulation induction, in vitro fertilization, and reproductive surgery.
 Her particular clinical interests include egg freezing, treatment of couples with unexplained infertility, treatment of women with diminished ovarian reserve, and treatment of women with polycystic ovary syndrome (PCOS).
 Dr. Karmon has surgical privileges at Kapi’olani Medical Center for Women and Children, Queens Medical Center, and Castle Medical Center.